 - a.
 Health data.

 - b.
 Social work data.

 - c.
-Education data..
+Education data, examination scripts and marks.

 - d.
 Child abuse data.

 Candidates are expected to have an awareness of the existence of the exemptions, but they will not be expected to detail the individual exemptions.